Key Takeaways From Colorado’s 8th Congressional District Debate

 “What we need to do is to look at a balanced approach that secures the border, that creates a legal pathway for citizenship, to address border shortages, but that also makes sure that we’re looking at people like Dreamers, etc., and legalizing their status,” she said.

-Minutes later, Boyd asked Caraveo to address recent comments she made, indicating she'd support the immigration positions of her constituents even though she personally prefers defunding federal immigration authorities, blocking local law enforcement from cooperating with federal immigration authorities, and providing housing for illegal immigrants.
+Minutes later, Boyd asked Caraveo to address recent comments she made indicating that she would support the immigration positions of her constituents even though she personally prefers defunding federal immigration authorities, blocking local law enforcement from cooperating with federal immigration authorities, and providing housing for illegal immigrants.

 “Every single day, I have tough conversations with constituents, and I take their advice and their opinions into account,” Caraveo said.

-Caraveo said she no longer supports defunding federal immigration authorities.
-On the other hand, she reiterated her opposition to local law enforcement agencies cooperating with federal immigration authorities.
+She said she no longer supports defunding federal immigration authorities.
+On the other hand, she reiterated her opposition to local law enforcement agencies’ cooperating with federal immigration authorities.

 “We have failed as a federal government to set proper immigration codes to reduce illegal immigration.
-It should not be up to local police forces to enforce that,” she said.
+It should not be up to local police forces to enforce that,” Caraveo said.

 Abortion

-On abortion, Caraveo asserted that her challenger had previously indicated he would favor banning abortions in all cases other than instances where a pregnancy threatens the life of the mother.
+On abortion, Caraveo asserted that her challenger had previously indicated that he would favor banning abortions in all cases other than instances in which a pregnancy threatens the life of the mother.

 “Now that he’s running for Congress and he knows that public opinion is against him, he’s trying to reverse his opinion,” Caraveo said.